martinklepsch/martinklepsch.org/content/posts/2017-05-11-requiring-closure-namespaces.markdown

 I scratched my head many times about one or the other aspect of this and usually ended up looking at old code.
 Next time I'll look at the handy list below 🙂

-- Require Google Closure namespaces just as in ClojureScript
+- Require Google Closure namespaces just as you'd require ClojureScript namespaces
     - `(:require [goog.events :as events])`
 - Require constructors using one of the two forms.
-In eiter case you may use `Timer.` to construct new objects.
+In either case `Timer` is referred and you may use `Timer.` to construct new objects.
     - `(:import [goog Timer])`
     - `(:import goog.Timer)`
-- Only access non-constructor parts of a namespace through a namespace binding previously established via `:require`
+- Only access non-constructor parts of a namespace through a namespace that has been `:require`d
-- Always use a slash after a namespace alias; use a dot for deep property access.
+- Always use a slash after a namespace alias; use dots for deep property access.
 - Requiring `goog.string.format` will define a function `format` in the `goog.string` namespace.

 ## Enjoy